arshathapa/pawconnect-nepal/README.md

 ## 💻 What I Built and Managed

-I designed and built this project end-to-end to deepen my technical product/program management skills:

 - Ran local and international user surveys to uncover adoption and donation friction points
 - Defined key user journeys and product goals from research insights
 - Designed a responsive, mobile-first UX using Framer (no-code)